lambdaclass/mina_bridge/README.md

 * **Account state utility:**
   * A user will be able to query its account state and check that the retrieved state corresponds to the last verified Mina state in Ethereum.

+The verification of the account inclusion is done verifying the Merkle Path of the inclusion of the account in the Smart Contract.
+We implemented Poseidon hash function in Solidity in a _vanilla way_.
+Each squeeze operation consumes a hight amount (~488k).

 ## Design objectives

 `mina_bridge` will include: